pathoplexus/pathoplexus/DEPLOYMENT_PROCEDURE.md

 ## Staging the latest main

-Once you have new release candidate on main, you can point the staging server at it by changing the head_sha in the `staging` folder in https://github.com/pathoplexus/loculus_deployments/tree/main/deploy .
+Once you have new release candidate on main, you can point the staging server at it by changing the `head_sha` value in at https://github.com/pathoplexus/loculus_deployments/blob/main/deploy/staging/config.json .

 The easiest way to do this is with the GitHub action "Create PR to bump staging to latest" in the `loculus_deployments` repository: https://github.com/pathoplexus/loculus_deployments/actions